chef/chef-web-docs/chef_master/source/resource_dnf_package.rst

 ..
 To handle cookbook_file and dnf_package when both called in the same recipe

-When a **cookbook_file** resource and a **dnf_package** resource are both called from within the same recipe, use the ``flush_cache`` attribute to dump the in-memory dnf cache, and then use the repository immediately to ensure that the correct package is installed:
+When a **cookbook_file** resource and a **dnf_package** resource are both called from within the same recipe, use the ``flush_cache`` attribute to dump the in-memory DNF cache, and then use the repository immediately to ensure that the correct package is installed:

 .. code-block:: ruby